Kutojaya Selatan

-Kutojaya Selatan (in English is Southern Kutojaya) is an passenger train with economy class that operated by Kereta Api Indonesia which between Kiaracondong, Bandung & Kutoarjo via southern route in Java.
-This train offer only 1x daily each way an morning schedule around 319 km (198 mil) in 7 hours 5 minutes.
-Unlike with the Kutojaya Utara (Northern Kutojaya) an only addition service on Holiday which from or Station to Kutoarjo via Purwokerto, the Kutojaya Selatan train as the serving from Kutoarjo to Bandung via Tasikmalaya.
+Kutojaya Selatan ('Southern Kutojaya') is a passenger train with economy class service operated by Kereta Api Indonesia.
+It runs between Kiaracondong, Bandung and Kutoarjo via the southern route in Java.
+This train provides daily service in each direction, with a morning schedule covering around 319 km (198 mil) in 7 hours and 5 minutes.
+The Kutojaya Selatan train serves the route from Kutoarjo to Bandung via Tasikmalaya.

 History

-The name "Kutojaya Selatan" (or in English is Southern Kutojaya) is taken from the acronyms Kutoarjo, Jakarta Raya and Selatan (meaning as South) is taken from the route it passes, but in reality the train doesn't depart from Jakarta, instead from Bandung.
-The Kutojaya Selatan train itself which start operated on 31 May 1977 that before from the Southern Sawunggalih train.
+Kutojaya is taken from the acronyms Kutoarjo, Jakarta and Raya, and Selatan means 'south', and is taken from its route.
+The train departs from Bandung rather than Jakarta.
+Kutojaya Selatan started operated on 31 May 1977.

-List of the Station
+Stations

-On 1 February 2025 following the enactment of new train travel chart 2025, the Kutojaya Selatan train was minimum time for travel from Kiaracondong to Kutoarjo for round-trip, sometimes the Kutojaya Selatan train was added with addition that operated at the specific day.
+On 1 February 2025, the train travel chart for 2025 showed minimum time for travel from Kiaracondong to Kutoarjo for round-trip.
+The Kutojaya Selatan train was added and operated at the specific day.